JungleComputing/ipl/examples/README.txt

 This directory contains some Ibis example programs.
 They can be compiled by using "ant".
-These examples are also used in the user's guide and programmer's manual (located in the docs/ directory)
+Some of these examples are also used in the user's guide and programmer's manual (located in the docs/ directory)

 Hello: